 With nearly 12,800 million feet of sidewalks throughout the city, it could be difficult to know whom to sue if you fall on a sidewalk in Queens.
-A Queens personal injury lawyer researches records to determine who owns the property and who is liable for maintaining the sidewalk in a “reasonably safe condition” as required by law.
+A personal injury lawyer in Queens, NY researches records to determine who owns the property and who is liable for maintaining the sidewalk in a “reasonably safe condition” as required by law.

 Common Causes of Sidewalk Accidents in Queens

 Maintaining the sidewalk includes repairing damages and sidewalk defects to prevent hazardous walking conditions.
 Dangerous sidewalk conditions that can cause a fall or accident include: